Donald Trump May Have Dementia, Psychologist Says, Noting That Trump’s ‘Cognitive Deficits Seem Worse’

 In a similar incident last year, Trump visited California in the aftermath of a massive wildfire outbreak.
 When he visited the northern California town of Paradise, California, per NBC News, Trump twice referred to the town as “Pleasure,” even once commenting, “Pleasure, what a name!”

-But those incidents could be dismissed as mere gaffes, Gartner said — except that in his book about the Trump White House Fire and Fury, author Michael Wolff described Trump as failing to recognize “a succession of old friends,” according to a Hollywood Reporter excerpt.
+But those incidents could be dismissed as mere gaffes, Gartner said — except that in his book about the Trumps, White House Fire and Fury, author Michael Wolff described Trump as failing to recognize “a succession of old friends,” according to a Hollywood Reporter excerpt.

 Gartner cited an article by Dementia Care International, stating that in the second stage of the condition, a “person may start to mix up relationships and generations.”

 Another symptom of dementia, Gartner wrote, is “semantic paraphasia,” or choosing the wrong words.
-Trump may have exhibited that symptom, Gartner wrote, when he repeatedly attempted to question the “origins” of the investigation in to Russia collusion by Robert Mueller — using the word “oranges” instead, as The Week recounted.
+Trump may have exhibited that symptom, Gartner wrote, when he repeatedly attempted to question the “origins” of the investigation into the Russia collusion by Robert Mueller — using the word “oranges” instead, as The Week recounted.

 “Americans have a right, indeed an urgent need, to know whether their president is suffering from dementia,” Gartner wrote on Tuesday.

 “We see clear signs that he is, but the only way to find out for sure is to give him a full neuropsychological evaluation and share the results with the American public.”